Stochastic differential equations for limiting description of UCB rule for Gaussian multi-armed bandits: System of stochastic differential equations to describe UCB strategy for Gaussian MAB

-Indicator for the arm will be equal to one if the corresponding upper confidence bound is greater that the confidence bounds for all other arms.
-We can express it as the product of step functions
+Indicator for the arm will be equal to one if the corresponding upper confidence bound is greater than the confidence bounds for all other arms.
+We express it as the product of step functions

-for $l=1,…,J-1$.
+for $l=1,\ldots,J-1$.

 Then the system of $J$ stochastic differential equations and $J-1$ ordinary differential equations that describes the UCB strategy takes form